 Implementation and reform of the existing reservations system are an issue, and this has been addressed in Chapter 6.
 Beyond this, moving into the private sphere to tackle discrimination is an important innovation.
 If the successful elements of the Bhopal Declaration could be distilled, then this could become a model for reducing the reality of racial discrimination in other states.
 Most states have sophisticated laws on non-discrimination on the basis of race.
 Some states have affirmative action measures.
-No states have gone further; yet poverty and exclusion can be divided upon the basis of race, colour, descent and national or ethnic origin, to the extent that those groups at the bottom illustrate that there is a reality of racial discrimination in the world.
-Social and economic equality requires more than non-discrimination, and requires innovation with regard to special measures.
+No states have gone further; yet poverty and exclusion can be divided upon the basis of race, colour, descent and national or ethnic origin, to the extent that those groups at the bottom illustrate that there is a reality of racial discrimination, and requires innovation with regard to special measures.
 It is a challenge for human rights law, and combatting castebased discrimination calls for renewed thinking and a new step to be taken that stretches the boundaries of human rights law remedies.
 Caste may have been the first form of racial discrimination - it should become the test for our ability to rid the world of this disease.